My Chef’s Apron

 Side Dish Suggestions

-• Appetizer Pairings: Mozzarella and Sun-Dried Tomatoes Appetizer, Fennel-Cucumber with Creamy Tuna, Savory Veggie Fritters, or Mediterranean-Style Healthy Egg Salad.
+• Appetizer pairings: Mozzarella and Sun-Dried Tomatoes Appetizer, Fennel-Cucumber with Creamy Tuna, Savory Veggie Fritters, or Mediterranean-Style Healthy Egg Salad.

 More Good Finger Food To Try Next